johnmosesman/blog/app_idea/app_idea.md

 ### The parts of an app

 When you browse through Facebook or Instagram or send a text message to your friend, you're interacting with the visual portion of the app—the thing that's on your phone—but there's a lot more going on in the background.
-Any app that is connected to the internet has some web component that is chugging along all day.
+Any app that is connected to the internet has some web component (i.e., servers) that is chugging along all day.

 Most apps today are really just a pretty presentation layer—they're not doing a lot of processing or computing.
 The app requests data (like all of your Facebook posts) and presents it to you in a nice feed, and sends data back to the server (like when you post a picture of your coffee).
 Most people know this, but what most people don't think about is that **mobile application development and web development are two completely different skills.**